 As a non-profit organization, its run by a board of directors, titled “The Board of Stitching Greenpeace Council.”
 Members are voted in by volunteers and activists.

 The organization employs around 150 employees worldwide and depends on volunteers to help carry out its missions.

-The global organisation does not accept funding from governments, corporations, or political parties, relying on three million individual supporters and foundation grants.
+The global organization does not accept funding from governments, corporations, or political parties, relying on three million individual supporters and foundation grants.

 Greenpeace screens all major donations to ensure it does not receive unwanted donations.